 Target’s prices are identical online and in the store, and if they aren’t, they price match with themselves if you ask at the register or call customer service.
 Additionally, they don’t charge extra for grocery pickup.

 A few years ago, Target acquired Shipt, which it uses for same-day grocery delivery.
-The service costs $9.99 per delivery or $99 annually with a four-week free trial.
+The service costs $9.99 per delivery or $99 annually with a 14-day free trial.

 2. Order groceries online at Giant Eagle for the same prices in store.

 Giant Eagle keeps its prices the same whether you shop online or in store.
 Grocery delivery orders have a minimum of $35 and cost $12.95 per order, with your first delivery free.
 Curbside grocery pickup is also free.
 So yay Giant Eagle!

 3. Whole Foods prices are the same online, with extra off for Prime members.

 Whole Foods uses the Amazon Prime Now service for all their grocery pickup and delivery.
 Both are free for Prime members, with grocery prices the same whether you shop through Amazon or step into a Whole Foods.
 Additionally, anyone ordering online can take advantage of Prime Member Deals on select groceries.